TeamW3rk/info/README.md

 Start up MongoDB using "mongod" and "mongo" command in terminal in About_Map_Info-Module root diretory.
 From terminal, go in the database directory and run "node index.js" to populate the database with dummy data.
-To run Jest tests, run command "jest" from either the root directory or from the "__tests__" directory
+To run Jest tests, run command "jest" from either the root directory or from the "__tests__" directory.

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 6.11.3
+- Suggested to install NVM
 - etc

 ## Development